In this post, you’ll discover what happens on Christmas day in Italy: food, meals, and traditions.

 Christmas Day morning

-In some parts of Italy, Christmas gifts are given on the 25th morning (and not at midnight of the 24th), as if it was baby Jesus that delivered them, during the night.
-In some Northern Italy places, St Lucia is the gift bearer.
+In some parts of Italy, Christmas gifts are given on the 25th morning (and not at midnight on the 24th), as if it was baby Jesus that delivered them during the night.
+In some Northern Italian places instead, St Lucia is the gift bearer.
 She visits children on the night of December 12th.
-Kids leave a cup of tea for her, and a plate of cornflour (or a carrot) for her donkey.
+Kids leave a cup of tea for her and a plate of cornflour (or a carrot) for her donkey.

 The religious members of the family, too cold or lazy to assist to the midnight mass, will go to the morning or the noon mass.
 All the others will sluggishly help reorder the house or play with the children’s new toys.

 Most of the pictures in this post are from the Red & Orange Simposio.
 Get your copy for more Italian Christmas traditions and recipes!

 After the “frugal” fishy Christmas Eve, Italians are ready to welcome meat to their tables again.

 So expect anything from tortellini (in broth) to lasagne, from stuffed Cappone (castrated domestic cock, usually stuffed with sausages, prunes, chestnuts, and herbs) to roast pork or rabbit.

 Of course, before that, a cheese board or a charcuterie plate with prosciutto, pancetta, lard, and salami will welcome you to the table.

 Of course, there’s going to be something sweet to end the feast: another Panettone or Pandoro, but also torrone, strudel, cannoli, struffoli, cookies, and cakes.